The Do’s and Don’ts of Dog House Training

 Vaccines are categorized into two major groups as follows: Continue…

 For dog owners with energetic canines, bringing Fido along on your daily run can make good sense and be quite enjoyable.
 Regular exercise helps dogs stay fit, and can reduce anxiety and undesirable behaviors.
-However, keeping your dog out of harm’s way is extremely important when undertaking any exercise program together, so it’s a good idea to think about running safely with your dog before you lace up your shoes and grab the leash (and those baggies!).
+Below are tips for safely running with your dog.
 Continue…